 Option 1: Unpack Leutze’s artistic embellishments and set the record straight with these online resources.

 - “Artistic License” in the Look and Learn Gallery Walk: Emanuel Leutze’s Washington Crossing the Delaware.
+Or, use the handouts in this writing lesson.

 - “10 Facts about Washington’s Crossing of the Delaware River” in George Washington’s Mount Vernon